conormkelly/reaper-go-extension/README.md

 ## Working with REAPER's API

-The `reaper/` package provides Go wrappers for common REAPER API functions.
+The `src/reaper/` package provides Go wrappers for common REAPER API functions.
 If you need to add support for additional REAPER functions:

-1. Choose the appropriate file in `reaper/` based on functionality
+1. Choose the appropriate file in `src/reaper/` based on functionality
 2. Add the new function wrapper
-3. Update the C bridge in `c/bridge.c/h` if necessary
+3. Update the C bridge in `src/c/api/` and `src/c/bridge.c/h` if necessary

 ### Optimized Parameter Access